formkit/docs-content/api-reference/formkit-themes.md

 #### Parameters

-* `iconLoader` — a function for loading an icon when it's not found in the iconRegistry
+* `iconLoader` — a function for loading an icon when it's not found in the iconRegistry.
-* `iconLoaderUrl`
+* `iconLoaderUrl` — a function that returns a remote URL for retrieving an SVG icon by name.

 ### createThemePlugin()

-Creates the theme plugin based on a given theme name
+Creates the theme plugin based on a given theme name.

 #### Signature